 But, what I do have, is over 250 topics, ideas, outlines, and notes, all waiting to be written.
 See, for the past several years, every time a topic came up that I wanted to explore, teach or learn more about, I wrote it down.
 Now I've got a digital drawer full of things to write about.

 So a few Sundays ago, just days after announcing the #writingchallenge for the first time, I sat down to outline the 31 posts I'd publish in August.

-Here is the list of posts I came up with:
+Here is the list of posts I wrote during the writing challenge: